Getting Real About Autism’s Exponential Explosion

 Third, the rise of the neurodiversity ideology rested on some magical thinking that autism is more of a difference than a disorder, and saw autism more as an identify than a set of neurodevelopmental deficits.
 Adherents of this ideology simply could not accept that idea that autism rates were growing, a phenomenon seen in the popular revisionist history of autism by Steve Silberman, NeuroTribes (2015).

-And as horrible as the autism surge might seem, the situation on the ground is actually much worse than what I’ve so far presented.
+And as horrible as the autism surge might seem, the situation on the ground is actually far more dire than what I’ve so far presented.
 The skyrocketing autism rates are just one part of a larger picture of mysteriously perturbed brain wiring in children in recent decades, as we see concurrent, if perplexing, surges in ADHD and other mental disorders like anxiety, depression, and gender dysphoria, all of which are alarming in themselves.

 We can try to theorize it away, to obscure and downplay reality.
 We can try to rebrand the autism epidemic as an epidemic of awareness while wishful thinking rushes into fill an explanatory void.
 But mental gymnastics simply cannot explain the increase.
 We normalize at our peril this national emergency of obscene, unexplained rates of abnormal neurodevelopment.